Continuous-time Analysis of Anchor Acceleration: Adaptive anchor acceleration and experiments

 \section{Adaptive anchor acceleration and experiments}

 In this section, we present an adaptive method for choosing the anchor coefficient $\beta$, and we theoretically and experimentally show that this choice allows the dynamics to adapt to the operator's properties.
+It achieves the optimal $\mathcal{O}(1/k^2)$-convergence rate when $\opA$ is monotone and an exponential convergence rate when $\opA$ is furthermore $\mu$-strongly monotone and Lipschitz continuous.

 \begin{theorem} Suppose $\selA$ is Lipschitz continuous and monotone.
 Consider the anchor ODE